AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

 ```
 time to start.
 ## Initial setup
-First we need to create a namespace you can use `kubectl` in my case terraform
+First we need to create a namespace, you can use `kubectl` in my case terraform
 ```
 resource "kubernetes_namespace" "postgres-operator" {
   metadata {